Angelfire/VE/src/content/blog/js/how-to-update-github-profile-readme-automatically.md

     git push --all -f https://${{ secrets.GITHUB_TOKEN }}@github.com/${GITHUB_REPOSITORY}.git
 ```

-<a class="hover:no-underline text-blue underline" href="https://github.com/Angelfire/Angelfire" target="_blank" rel="noopener noreferrer">Here is my repo</a>, there you can find my NodeJS script and my Github Workflow.
+<a class="hover:no-underline text-blue underline" href="https://github.com/Angelfire/Angelfire" target="_blank" rel="noreferrer">Here is my repo</a>, there you can find my NodeJS script and my Github Workflow.

 If you have any question, if you can help me with my script and my Github Action, please, don't hesitate and let me know!.